 Directions

-1. Cook the pasta according to package instructions.
-Drain and rinse under cold water to cool.
+1. Cook pasta according to package.
+Drain and rinse with cold water.

-2. In a large mixing bowl, combine the pasta, salami, pepperoncini, and provolone.
+2. In a large bowl, stir pasta, salami, pepperoncini, and provolone.

-3. Pour the Italian dressing over the salad and mix well.
+3. Pour dressing over and mix everything well.

-4. Refrigerate for at least 1 hour before serving to let the flavors meld.
+4. Put in fridge for at least 1 hour so flavors meld.

 Tips